 Click “Edit video” to start a new project using that template.
 This automatically brings up the Smart Editor, which is what you’ll use to apply your brand colors and logo to your video with a single click.

-To add a branded scene in Advanced Editor, click the “Add” button on the left-hand side of the screen or the blue “Add scene” button on the right of your timeline.
-This will bring up the entire Biteable catalog of scenes, organized into individual folders.
-Find the branded scenes folder at the very top of the list.
+To add a Branded Scene in Advanced Editor, click the “Add” button on the left-hand side of the screen or the blue “Add scene” button on the right of your timeline.

 Click on any scene and it will automatically be added to your video timeline.